cscareerhub/daily-bot/README.md

 ### Removing a Question
 ```>del <index>``` e.g ```>del 10``` deletes a question with given index.
 Index found by [listing questions](README.md#Listing Questions).
 If the question is the day's question, a new one will be found.

+## Known Caveats
+- When using docker you will need to run `docker-compose up` twice.
+First time to initialize everything, then `docker-compose down` and `up` again to restart.
+Otherwise the Python script will not have access to the backing database.